ciavilla/dealershipApp/README.md

 Team:

-* Person 1 - Which microservice?
+* Ciera Villalpando - Service Microservice
 * David - Sales Microservice

 ## How to run this app